cds-astro/cds-bstree-file-readonly-rust/README.md

 ```
 The results are similar.

-We recall that the index file is 15 GB large, so 2nd excecution is faster since the data
+We recall that the index file is 15 GB large, so 2nd execution is faster since the data
 is in the disk cache.